The Elementary Poster Contest is the newest addition to the National History Day in Colorado program.

 The Poster Contest is a scaled-down version of the standard History Day exhibit category, and is specifically designed to prepare students in the upper grades of elementary school to complete History Day projects in middle and high school.
 The contest is open to 4th and 5th graders, and must be done on a Colorado History topic.
-Projects are completed based on the following year’s theme (2018/19: Triumph and Tragedy), as winning posters are displayed at museums around the state on Colorado Day, August 1, and served to kick-off each year's contest cycle.
+Projects are completed based on the year’s theme (2019/20: Breaking Barriers), as winning posters are displayed at museums around the state on Colorado Day, August 1, and served to kick-off each year's contest cycle.

 Teachers usually complete posters with their students during the Spring semester, and then hold their own in-school contests, either independently or in conjunction with other building teachers.
 The top two posters from each grade will then be displayed on Colorado Day.